 As a creative, burnout is totally normal, but it doesn’t have to hold you back.
 In fact, taking time to address your burnout can help you rediscover your inspiration and feel more motivated and connected to your work.
 So here are five tips for managing and overcoming Creator burnout.

-1. Set Physical, Mental, and Emotional Social Media Boundaries
+1. Set Physical and Mental Social Media Boundaries

 It’s healthy to set boundaries between your public, social media life, and your private, IRL life.